-Connecting Across Cultures" is an informal, supportive, discussion group for International students, students who have studied abroad, and any students who are interested in dialoguing and connecting across cultures.
+Connecting Across Cultures is an informal, supportive discussion group for international students, students who have studied abroad and any students who are interested in dialoguing and connecting across cultures.
 It is a place where students can obtain support and make connections at Montclair State University.
-Students will have an opportunity to engage with others from different (or similar) cultures, while also supporting each other and sharing experiences and challenges.
-It is also an affirming and safe space for students to obtain support after experiencing unfortunate interactions such as perceived bias, racism, homophobia, microaggressions, other forms of oppression, or other such interpersonal situations that may have been difficult to deal with.
+You will have an opportunity to engage with others from different (or similar) cultures, while also supporting each other and sharing experiences and challenges.
+It is also an affirming and safe space for you to obtain support after experiencing unfortunate interactions such as perceived bias, racism, homophobia, micro-aggressions, other forms of oppression or other such interpersonal situations that may have been difficult to deal with.

-“Connecting Across Cultures”, on occasion, may collaborate with other organizations to co-sponsor culturally related events or dialogues on particular topics.
-Examples include particular discussions on “body image across cultures”, “coming out across cultures”, “women and gender across cultures”, and “bi-cultural identity and acculturation issues”.
+Connecting Across Cultures, on occasion, may collaborate with other organizations to co-sponsor culturally related events or dialogues on particular topics.
+Examples include particular discussions on body image across cultures, coming out across cultures, women and gender across cultures, and bi-cultural identity and acculturation issues.

-“Connecting Across Cultures” is co-sponsored by CAPS, Equity and Diversity, Global Education, Health Promotion, Psychology Club and Multicultural Psychology Scholars.
+Connecting Across Cultures is co-sponsored by CAPS, Equity and Diversity, Global Education, Health Promotion, Psychology Club and Multicultural Psychology Scholars.